Using edge cuts to find Euler tours and Euler families in hypergraphs: Reduction Using Collapsed Hypergraphs

-\begin{rems} {\rm \begin{enumerate}[(i)] \item Remarks~\ref{rems}(i) and \ref{rems}(vi) apply to Algorithms~\ref{alg:EF2} and \ref{alg:ET2} as well. \item In Step~(\ref{step:min-cut}) of Algorithm~\ref{alg:ET2}, we chose to find a minimum edge cut --- see Remark~\ref{rems}(ii) --- in the hope of finding an edge cut of cardinality at most 3; in this case, a reduction using Corollary~\ref{cor:ET-collapsed2} is guaranteed, and Step~(\ref{step:hope-not}) is not reached in this call. \item Observe that for a given edge cut $F$ such that $H \sm F$ has exactly $|I|$ connected components, the number of bipartitions $\{ V_0, V_1 \}$ is $2^{|I|-1}-1$, and the number of edge cut assignments $\alpha: F \to \ZZ_2^{[2]}$ is at most $3^{|F|}$.
-Hence the loop at Step~(\ref{step}) of Algorithm~\ref{alg:ET2} will be executed at most $(2^{|I|-1}-1) \cdot 3^{|F|}$ times. \item For suitable bipartitions $\{ V_0 V_1 \}$, we expect that the reduction at Step~(\ref{step}) in both algorithms is the most efficient (that is, the number of recursive calls is minimized) if $|V_0|$ and $|V_1|$ are as equal as possible.
+\item In Step (8) of Algorithm~\ref{alg:ET2}, we examine all bipartitions of $V(H)$ to maximize the chance of finding an edge cut assignment $\alpha$ such that $|\alpha^{-1}(01)| \in \{ 0,2 \}$.
+Observe that for a given edge cut $F$ such that $H \sm F$ has exactly $|I|$ connected components, the number of bipartitions $\{ V_0, V_1 \}$ is $2^{|I|-1}-1$, and the number of edge cut assignments $\alpha: F \to \ZZ_2^{[2]}$ is at most $3^{|F|}$.
+Hence the loop at Step~(\ref{step-main}) of Algorithm~\ref{alg:ET2} will be executed at most $(2^{|I|-1}-1) \cdot 3^{|F|}$ times. \item For suitable bipartitions $\{ V_0, V_1 \}$, we expect that the reduction at Step~(\ref{step-EF}) in both algorithms is the most efficient (that is, the number of recursive calls is minimized) if $|V_0|$ and $|V_1|$ are as equal as possible. \end{enumerate}} \end{rems}

+\begin{eg} {\rm We shall now demonstrate Algorithm~\ref{alg:EF2} using the same hypergraph as in Example~\ref{eg:Alg1}; that is, hypergraph $H=(V,E)$ with $V=\ZZ_6$ and $E=\{ 012, 0145,1235,34 \}$.
+The main hypergraphs in the procedure are shown in Figures~\ref{fig:Fig3} and \ref{fig:Fig4}.
+We use the same symbols as in Figure~\ref{fig:Fig2}; in addition, the collapsed vertices are shown in grey, and new vertices are labelled $a,b,c, \ldots$.
+New edges arising from the use of Lemma~\ref{lem:fixed_vx} are drawn in the same style as their parent edges, just thinner.
+Note that some minor details are omitted for brevity.